Ucnt/aws-s3-data-finder/README.md

 - Prior repo allowed a range of chars (e.g. 3-4 chars) to be run.
 I will add this soon.
 - By default, the first 200k keys will be looked at.
 This can be modified via "--num_keys"
 - Some buckets will error out.  list/bucket-errors.txt will list these buckets.
 Often it will be JSON parsing issues.
+- If doing company names, use the --prefix_postrix option to format it, e.g. "my company" to "mycompany"

 # AWS Account and Access/Secret Key Instructions
 - Setup an AWS Account (https://portal.aws.amazon.com/billing/signup)